kevin-44/WAX_ExpressTrade_Integration/README.md

 <img alt = "PuTTY - Change Password via CMD" src = "img/putty_change_password_via_cmd.png">

-- Check for and install all system updates by executing `apt update && apt upgrade`:
+Check for and install all system updates by executing `apt update && apt upgrade`:

 <img alt = "PuTTY - Ensure VPS Is Updated" src = "img/putty_ensure_vps_is_updated.png">

-- Clean any residue files by executing `apt autoclean && apt autoremove`:
+Clean any residue files by executing `apt autoclean && apt autoremove`:

 <img alt = "PuTTY - Clean Residue Files" src = "img/putty_clean_residue_files.png">

 #### Create a New User

 No other command in this tutorial should be executed as `root`.
-Create a new user and add it to the `sudo` group so it will have administrative privileges.
+Create a new user and add it to the `sudo` group so you'll have administrative privileges.

+- Create the user, replacing `example_user` with a username of your choice: `adduser example_user` (assign a password to the user)
+- Add the user to the `sudo` group: `adduser example_user sudo`

 #### Install Dependencies